EPCompSci/ios-term-3-portfolio-2020-durssattack/README.md

 # ios-term-3-portfolio-2020-durssattack
 ios-term-3-portfolio-2020-durssattack created by GitHub Classroom

-This includes my first original game called [Whammer Hammer](https://github.com/EPCompSci/ios-term-3-portfolio-2020-durssattack/tree/master/Whammer%20Hammer%201.1.1)
+This includes my first original game called [Whammer Hammer](https://github.com/EPCompSci/ios-term-3-portfolio-2020-durssattack/tree/master/Whammer%20Hammer%201.1.1).
 In the game, the main character is a guy named Leon.
-His hometown of Mallet (pronounced MAL-AY) is being overun by monsters taking the form of inanimate objects Leon has to defeat the monsters with the help of his trusy Whammer Hammer.
+His hometown of Mallet (pronounced MAL-AY) is being overun by monsters taking the form of inanimate objects Leon has to defeat the monsters with the help of his trusty Whammer Hammer.
 The game works in a similar aspect to Cookie Clicker where the player clicks on the main hammer button to "wham" on their enemies.
 There are multiple different enemies that player faces in their journey.
 The first enemy is a nail called Whammer.